ChenDelong1999/subobjects/README.md

 Quality of segmentation can be improved by increasing the input resolution and the number of pyramid layers.
 The above two groups of figures are generated using `resolution=3600`, `pyramid_layers=1`/`pyramid_layers=2`, and `threshold=0.03`.

+Using half-precision `model.half()` can speed up the inference and reduce the GPU memory requirement.

 ### Training DirectSAM